 In 2016, Julie Wang became the first Asian woman and first Chinese person to pilot an aircraft around the world solo.
 To learn more about Julie, check out the YouTube video “The life of the first Chinese pilot to fly solo around the world.”

-And most recently, in 2017, Afghan-American pilot Shaesta Waiz became the youngest woman to fly solo around the world in a single-engine plane with the goal of inspiring the next generation of STEM (science, technology, engineering, and mathematics) and aviation professionals.
+In 2017, Afghan-American pilot Shaesta Waiz became the youngest woman to fly solo around the world in a single-engine plane with the goal of inspiring the next generation of STEM (science, technology, engineering, and mathematics) and aviation professionals.
 Check out her website at Dreams Soar.